ionic-team/ionic-docs/versioned_docs/version-v5/native/splash-screen.md

 ---
-title: "Splash Screen | Cordova Splash Screen Plugin for Android & iOS"
+title: 'Splash Screen | Cordova Splash Screen Plugin for Android & iOS'
-description: "This Cordova plugin displays and hides a splash screen during application launch.
-Show and hide the splash screen after the Android or iOS app has loaded."
+description: 'This Cordova plugin displays and hides a splash screen during application launch.
+Show and hide the splash screen after the Android or iOS app has loaded.'
-sidebar_label: "Splash Screen"
+sidebar_label: 'Splash Screen'
 ---

 import DocsCard from '@site/src/components/DocsCard';
 import DocsButton from '@site/src/components/DocsButton';